Georgia Tech’s Hiroshi Tai, NCAA champion, readies for U.S. Open

 “It’s a little different having three days to play practice rounds compared to college when you only have one day.
 Just probably need to make sure I don’t tire myself out too much,” Tai said.
 “It’s probably gonna be hot and, hopefully, a long week.

-“I know (the course) hard.
+“I know (the course is) hard.
 The greens have big runoffs all over the place and not a whole lot of rough.
 It’ll probably be long, that’s what I’m expecting.”

 Tai added that longtime Tech coach Bruce Heppler advised Tai to just be himself and play his game.
 Tai also will be repping his school, as he said he’ll have a few Tech hats and shirts to wear when the tourney begins Thursday.